-EQUIPOISE POSTURAL FITNESS (EPF) is a postural training method scientifically designed by Tim Goullet to restore ALIGNMENT, FLUIDITY AND STABILITY to the SPINE and POSTURAL MUSCLES.
+EQUIPOISE POSTURAL FITNESS (EPF) is a postural training method scientifically designed by posture specialist Tim Goullet.
+The EPF method was created to develop PERFECT POSTURE by restoring ALIGNMENT, FLUIDITY AND STABILITY to the SPINE and POSTURAL MUSCLES.
 It is a synthesis of knowledge gained from his study and practice of OSTEOPATHY, MARTIAL ARTS and YOGA spanning some 35 years.
 The EPF method is unique in that it is PRACTISED ENTIRELY IN THE UPRIGHT POSITION with the legs aligned beneath the spine, apropos of their coupled evolutionary history.
+The main premise behind Equipoise Postural Fitness training is that standing upright with efficient ("good") posture is a SKILL which requires both TRAINING AND PRACTICE.
+Posture can't be changed long term with just one or two simple cues.

-EPF training provides the ultimate complement to osteopathic treatment by augmenting the process of realignment and restoring pain free upright posture.
+EQUIPOISE POSTURAL FITNESS training provides the ultimate complement to OSTEOPATHIC TREATMENT in the quest for pain free upright posture.

-EPF training has been scientifically designed to rebalance the front and back, left and right and top and bottom aspects of the body.
+The EQUIPOISE method uses whole body movements to restore and maintain POSTURAL EQUILIBRIUM.
+The method has been scientifically designed to rebalance the front and back, left and right and top and bottom aspects of the body.
 Using a methodical three dimensional approach, EPF training aims to "retune" opposing MUSCULAR VECTORS and restore SYMMETRY and balance to the SPINAL ARCHITECTURE and LIMBS.
-INCREASING LENGTH ALONG THE BODY'S VERTICAL AXIS is also a central theme in EPF training.
+This systematic approach reduces POSTURAL DEVIATIONS and increases LENGTH along the body's VERTICAL AXIS.

 Scoliosis